 For this recipe we will be slow smoking a corned beef brisket from the store instead of curing our own beef.
 This works perfectly for home and is great on a sandwich as I will show you later.

-Pastrami in it's most basic form is simply a process by which turkey or beef is spiced, brined, smoked and sometimes steamed for maximum tenderness.
+Pastrami in it's most basic form is simply a process by which turkey or beef is spiced, brined, smoked and often steamed for maximum tenderness.
 The resulting product is normally placed on some type of rye bread with slaw or sauerkraut and provolone cheese.

 There are many variations and ways that pastrami is made and served in the United States and abroad but my favorite is the traditional smoked corn beef brisket served on Jewish rye bread with rinsed sauerkraut and thousand island dressing.. can you say delicious!!?

 For this recipe, I purchased a three pound corned beef brisket.
 After removing the brisket from the package, rinse the meat well and set it aside.

 What if I Don't Want it So Salty?

 The corned beef brisket is very salty at this time and if you prefer less salt, it can be soaked in fresh water for several hours to leach out some of the salt.
 In my opinion, this is not necessary since the sauerkraut is rinsed, the provolone cheese is not salty and the Jewish rye bread is fairly bland.. it all balances out in the end.

 About 4-6 hours of soaking should be plenty for a normal 3-4 pound brisket if you decide to soak it.
 Change the water a couple of times during the soak and make sure to keep it cold in the fridge during this process.